Say NO to Acorn

 • Crops and slurry will be delivered by road from considerable distance.
 Biogas produced will be taken by truck to sites such as Southampton or Banbury.

 Acorn's application is currently being considered by the Buckinghamshire County Council's Strategic Sites Committee and is in the consultation phase.
-The committee will likely review it at their meeting in July 2024.
+The committee will likely review it at their meeting in February 2025.

 Local Parish Councils, including Long Crendon, Oakley, Chearsley, Worminghall, and Chilton, have all submitted objections to the proposal.